NuVotifier/NuVotifier/docs/developer.md

 through pull requests, and will make sure to credit you for your gracious contribution.

+# Building NuVotifier

+NuVotifier can be built by running the following: `./gradlew build` or `./gradlew.bat build` on Windows.
+The resultant universal jar is built and written to `universal/build/libs/nuvotifier-{version}.jar`.

+The build directories can be cleaned instead using the `./gradlew clean` (and `./gradlew.bat build`) command.

 # NuVotifier as a plugin dependency

 ParallelBlock now maintains an independent Maven repository for free use by the